ctatis1/showcase/content/_index.md

 - Email: <ssalgado@unal.edu.co>
 - Github: ssalgado24
 - Degree: Systems & Computing Engineering
+- Hobbies: Playing football and videogames
-- Aspirations: Becoming a fullstack developer capable of any task which my bossses entrust me.
+- Aspirations: Becoming a fullstack developer and the technical leader of a development team.